apache/activemq-website/src/components/classic/documentation/building.md

 For more details try the [Examples](examples) or [Benchmark Tests](benchmark-tests)
 Please refer to the [plugin reference](http://maven.apache.org/plugins/index.html) for more details on using them.

-Using Maven 1 (ActiveMQ Classic 4.0.x and Down)
+Using Maven 1 (ActiveMQ 4.0.x and Down)
 ---------------------------------------

-ActiveMQ Classic 4.0.x and down use Maven 1 to Build.
+ActiveMQ 4.0.x and down use Maven 1 to Build.
 We recommend you download and install [Maven 1.0.2](http://maven.apache.org/maven-1.x/startOverviewOverview/Overview/download).

 ### Doing a Quick Build
 ```